MartinPetkov/GCTF2021BeginnersQuestWriteups/4-hw-electronics-research-lab/README.md

 What about the editors?
 Well unfortunately trying all 4 just gives me variations on "Sorry, we could not recognize this file".

 There's also the [library](https://www.npmjs.com/package/uf2).
 Maybe this could be made to work, but it appears to work on a block level, meaning I need to figure out how to parse and "run" each block without actually running on hardware.

-I felt like there must be an easier way.
+There must be an easier way.

 ### Understanding the program

-Okay, so maybe we don't need to run the uf2 file after all.
+Maybe we don't need to run the uf2 file after all.
 Let's try another way.

 What is the `chal.c` file actually doing?